tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

   occur when the duty changes.
 The problem however is that the motors and servos have different main frequencies.
   This can be remedied though in several ways:
-    - Obviouls but most cumbersome option is to have two
+    - Obvious but most cumbersome option is to have two
       queues: one for motors and one for servos.
     - With the H-bridge that I have, I have observed that (a) it might be possible to feed it with 50Hz just fine, and (b) it requires much less that 100% duty to exert the full power.
 It might be possible to control it just like the servo.
 Need to read the documentation.
     - Use one board for a bunch of servos and another board for a bunch of motors.

 *** Links ***

- Note that PWM for controlling servo is different from controlling a motor.
- PWM for motor has 500Hz and duty cycle 0 to 100%.
- Servo is controlled at 50Hz. and has a duty cycle between 1ms to 2ms.

  https://github.com/arduino/Arduino/
  https://www.arduino.cc/en/Tutorial/SecretsOfArduinoPWM